TruptiAShetty/Devlop/jenkins/README.md

                      terraform init
     11) The terraform plan command evaluates a Terraform configuration to determine the desired state of all the resources it declares, then compares that desired state to the real infrastructure objects being managed with the current working directory and workspace. terraform plan
+    12) For the saving plan of terraform what are going to create we will use a command terraform plan -out=tf.plan
+    13) after exceuting the above coomand we can see the file name "tf.plan" as been created . we will read the content of the tf.plan by using nelow command. terraform show tf.plan
-    12) Terraform apply command is used to create or introduce changes to real infrastructure.
+    14) Terraform apply command is used to create or introduce changes to real infrastructure.
 By default, apply scans the current working directory for the configuration and applies the changes appropriately. terraform apply
         Note: VPC networking, jenkins Ec2 instance in private subnet & Alb in public_subnet will be created
-    13) After the creation of the resources. the file name "terraform.txt" will be create where all logs are present in terraform.txt
+    15) After the creation of the resources. the file name "terraform.txt" will be create where all logs are present in terraform.txt
-    14) After successful resources created.Access the Jenkins portal “https://:ALBendpoind:80"
+    16) After successful resources created.Access the Jenkins portal “https://:ALBendpoind:80"
-    15) Configure aws credentials :
+    17) Configure aws credentials :
                  Export the aws_access_key ,secrete_key & token
                   Eg: export AWS_ACCESS_KEY_ID="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
                       export AWS_SECRET_ACCESS_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
                       export AWS_SESSION_TOKEN= "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

-    16) Run the below command for connecting to the jenkins instance. aws ssm start-session --target "instance-id"
+    18) Run the below command for connecting to the jenkins instance. aws ssm start-session --target "instance-id"
 	    Note: instance-id = which is created by terraform script (wingd-jenkins)
-    17) Read the file initial password of Jenkins.
+    19) Read the file initial password of Jenkins.
         "sudo cat /var/lib/Jenkins/secrets/initialAdminPassword"
-    18) Copy and paste the initialAdminPassword to the jenkins page and proceed to complete the jenkins installation.
+    20) Copy and paste the initialAdminPassword to the jenkins page and proceed to complete the jenkins installation.
-    19) After the creation of the resources we can clean by using the command. terraform destroy
+    21) After the creation of the resources we can clean by using the command. terraform destroy